JonathanXDR/M183/README.md

 - **Unauthorised Access and Permission Verification:**
   - **admin/users.php:** Improved authentication by checking if the user is logged in before accessing user-related features.
 Added permission checks to ensure only users with admin roles can access certain data.
 Utilized environment variables for sensitive information and implemented proper error logging with ElasticSearchLogger.
-  - **Various Files:** Ensured that all user actions require the user to be logged in by checking the existence of a valid session cookie.
+  - **Various Files:**
+    Ensured that all user actions require the user to be logged in by checking the existence of a valid php sessions in favor of cookies.
 Unauthorized attempts are logged and redirected to the login page.
 Added or improved checks for user roles where necessary to enforce proper authorization.

 ### SQL Injection

-- **Use of Prepared Statements:**
+- **Prepared Statements:**
   - **edit.php, savetask.php:** Switched from direct SQL queries to prepared statements to prevent SQL injection.
 Ensured that user input is properly sanitized before being used in database operations.

 ### Cross-Site Scripting (XSS)